AdamAlNajar/PersonalPortfolio/about.md

 ---
 # About me
 Hello!
 I'm Adam, a Game Developer based in UAE.
 I specialize in Unity and have a passion for Computers and robotics.
-I've worked with various technologies such as Godot, HaxeFlixel, Unity and more  and I love solving problems.
+I've worked with various technologies such as Godot, HaxeFlixel and Unity.

 Here are a few things you might want to know about me:
 - **Education**: I have almost finished high school in the 9th grade